-The motion seeks Shareholder approval to determine - solely for the corporate functions and persons specified below - the ratio between the variable and fixed components of remuneration by up to a maximum of 200% (ratio 2:1) in accordance with the provisions set forth in the amendments to the Supervisory Provisions on the remuneration and incentivisation policies and practices within banks and banking groups, as proposed in the consultation document of December 2013.
+The motion seeks Shareholders' approval to determine - solely for the corporate persons specified below - the ratio between the variable and fixed components of remuneration by up to a maximum of 200% (ratio 2:1) in accordance with Bank of Italy's Circular Letter No. 285, Chapter 2, Title IV, Part I, of 17 December 2013.

-The motion has been raised with regards to the following corporate functions and persons:
+The motion has been raised with regards to the following corporate persons: